zeinabkalanaki/JS-StickyNotes/README.md

 ```

- > And a vertical two-part section is used for positioning element in note itself by code below
+ > And a vertical two-part section is used for positioning element in a note itself by code below

  ```
     display: flex;